anthony-ng/anthony-ng.github.io/README.md

 1. Use jQuery to display and manipulate JavaScript Objects in the DOM.

 ## Summary

 Remember our old friend **Orange Trees** from Ruby?
 Let's revisit it in JavaScript.

-Start your test server by running `rake jasmine`

 Here are some features:
 * A tree can age.